 Supplemental Security Income-SSI.
-A Federally administered

-program (often with State supplementation) of cash assistance for needy aged, blind, or disabled persons.
-SSI is funded through the general fund of the Treasury and administered by the Social Security
+A Federally administered program (often with State supplementation) of cash assistance for needy aged, blind, or disabled persons.
+SSI is funded through the general fund of the Treasury and administered by the Social Security Administration.

 Supplementary Medical Insurance (SMI) Trust Fund.
-See "Trust
+See "Trust fund."

 Survivor benefit.
-Benefit payable to a survivor of a deceased work-
+Benefit payable to a survivor of a deceased worker.

 Taxable earnings.
 Wages and/or self-employment income, in employment covered by the OASDI and/or HI programs, that is under the applicable annual maximum taxable limit.
+For 1994 and later, no maximum taxable limit applies to the HI program.

 Taxable payroll.
 A weighted average of taxable wages and taxable self-employment income.
-When multiplied by the combined employee-employer tax rate, it yields the total amount of taxes incurred by employees, employers, and the self-employed for work during the
+When multiplied by the combined employee-employer tax rate, it yields the total amount of taxes incurred by employees, employers, and the self-employed for work during the period.